jimin1787/actin_flow_distribution/README.md

 # actin_flow_distribution
-Used for the analyses in Fig 4
+Used for the analyses in Figure 2